Cognigy/CustomModules/docs/get-started.md

 ## Develop a Custom Flow Node

-Since most of the modules are developed in Typescript, the following example will use it as well.
+Since most of the modules are developed in TypeScript, the following example will use it as well.
 We will create a small and simple node which reads out loud a Chuck Norris joke.

 ### The Source Code

 In your exmample module, navigate to the `src/module.ts` file and delete the template code.

-First, we have to define an exported Typescript function which represents the Flow Node that is uploaded to Cognigy later.
+First, we have to define an exported TypeScript function which represents the Flow Node that is uploaded to Cognigy later.

 ```typescript
 function tellJoke(input: IFlowInput, args: { contextStore: string, stopOnError: boolean }): Promise<IFlowInput | {}> {